Tmoyni/project-manager-frontend/README.md

 # Project Manager Front End

-A React Redux web application that helps track and view projects and files for agency social media campaigns.
+A React Redux web application that helps track and view projects, posts and images for agency social media campaigns.

 ## Built With